On Hardy spaces of local and nonlocal operators: Characterization of

 In passing we note that if the right-hand side of (\ref{eq:HpU}) is finite for $u$, then it is also finite (in fact--smaller) for $u\wedge 1$ and $u\vee (-1)$.
 The latter functions have smaller values and increments than $u$, a property defining {\it normal contractions} for Dirichlet forms (\cite{MR1303354}).

-\section{Characterization of $\HH_h^{2}$}
+\section{Characterization of $\HH_h^{p}$}

 The fractional Laplacian is a nonlocal operator and the corresponding stochastic process $X$ has jumps.
 In consequence the definitions of $\alpha$-harmonicity (\ref{eq:eq:dharm}) and (\ref{eq:dh}) involve the values of the function on the whole of $D^c$ (\cite{MR2365478}).
-This is somewhat unusual compared with the classical theory of the Laplacian and the Brownian motion, and attempts were made by various authors to ascribe genuine boundary conditions to such processes and functions (\cite{MR2198018, MR2006232, MR2214908, MR2114264}).
-One possibility is to study the boundary behavior of harmonic functions after an appropriate normalization.
-In this section we will focus on $\alpha$-harmonic functions vanishing on $D^c$, so that $D^c$ may be ignored, and we will use Doob\rq{}s $h$-conditioning to normalize (\cite{1984-Doob}).
-Let $h$ be harmonic and positive on $D$, and let $h$ vanish on $D^c$.
-In particular $h$ may be a Martin integral,
+This is somewhat unusual compared with the classical theory of the Laplacian and the Brownian motion, and efforts were made by various authors to ascribe genuine boundary conditions to such processes and functions (\cite{MR2006232, MR1980119, MR2214908, MR2214140, MR2114264, 2013-TL-POTA}, see also \cite{MR2198018,MR2088043}).
+One possibility is to study the boundary behavior of \kb{$\alpha$-}harmonic functions after an appropriate normalization. \kb{We shall use Doob's conditioning to normalize.
+The procedure was proposed for classical harmonic functions in \cite{MR0109961}, and \cite[Chapter~11]{MR2152573} treats a general case.} We shall focus on $\alpha$-harmonic functions vanishing on $D^c$, so that $D^c$ may be ignored.
+Namely, let $h$ be \kb{$\alpha$-}harmonic and positive on $D$, and let $h$ vanish on $D^c$. \kb{Such functions are called singular $\alpha$-harmonic on $D$ (\cite{MR2365478}).} We consider the transition semigroup

-where $\mu\geq 0$ is a finite nonzero Borel measure on the set of the so-called accessible points of $\partial D$, and $M(\cdot,z)$ denotes the Martin kernel with the pole at $z\in \partial D$, see \cite{MR2365478}.
-We like to note that if $D$ is Lipschitz, then all the points of $\partial D$ are accessible (\cite{MR2365478}), while in the general case $\partial_M D\subset \partial D\cup \{\infty\}$.
-Doob's $h$-transform (\ref{eq:hL}) yields a nontrivial modification of the potential theory of $\Delta^{\alpha/2}$.
-In particular, the ratio $u/h$ is harmonic for $\Delta_h^{\alpha/2}$ if $u$ is $\alpha$-harmonic and vanishes on $D^c$ (see below).
-This observation offers a convenient framework for studying growth and boundary behavior of such ratios.